Karl Jaspers Forum, Target Article 16, 16 March 1999

 patient would have been trained to efficiently cope with

-the difficult situations in his or her life and work, rather
+the difficult situations in their life and work, rather

 than vainly hope for help from the sky.
 Pray and meditation